Fazio–Londe disease: Diagnosis

-Symptoms of Fazio-Londe include bulbar palsy, hearing loss, facial weakness, and difficulty breathing.
+Symptoms of Fazio–Londe include bulbar palsy, hearing loss, facial weakness, and difficulty breathing.
 The disease is caused by mutations in the SLC52A2 gene and the SLC52A1 (GPR172B) genes which code for hRFT3 and hRFT1, human riboflavin transporters.
 Only muscle biopsy and examination of the transporter genes is considered to provide a definitive diagnosis.
 However, because the disease is so often fatal without treatment, and because the treatment is so inexpensive and with little risk, it is recommended that if the disease is suspected that riboflavin therapy be started immediately while testing is in progress.

 Treatment

 The condition is treatable.
-High doses of oral riboflavin 5 phosphate may work.
-If that didn't work sublingual FAD may work.
+High doses of oral riboflavin 5 phosphate may work, and sublingual flavin adenine dinucleotide may work.

 Prognosis

 Onset of first symptom has been reported between 1–12 years, with a mean age of onset at 8 years.
 Clinical course can be divided into early (< 6 yrs age, predominance of respiratory symptoms) and late course (6–20 years of age, predominance of motor symptoms on superior limbs).
 Progression to involve other cranial nerve muscles occurs over a period of months or years.
-In the Gomez review facial nerve was affected in all cases while hypoglossal nerve was involved in all except one case.
-Other cranial nerves involved were vagus, trigeminal, spinal accessory nerve, abducens, oculomotor and glossopharyngeal in this order.
+In the Gomez review, the facial nerve was affected in all cases while the hypoglossal nerve was involved in all cases except one.
+Other cranial nerves involved were vagus, trigeminal, spinal accessory nerve, abducens, oculomotor, and glossopharyngeal in this order.
 Corticospinal tract signs were found in 2 of the 14 patients.

 The disease may progress to patient's death in a period as short as 9 months or may have a slow evolution or may show plateaus.
 Postmortem examination of cases have found depletion of nerve cells in the nuclei of cranial nerves.
 The histologic alterations found in patient with Fazio–Londe disease were identical to those seen in infantile-onset spinal muscular atrophy.

 Strength may improve with administration of cholinesterase inhibitors.